CPieprzyk/VetDirectory/README.md

 If you have any comments on website summaries, ratings, or would like to suggest an additional resource, please contact the [current webmaster](mailto:CPieprzyk@gmail.com).

-### The following resources are rated on a 5 point scale in each of the following categories:
+### The following resources are sorted by rating based on a 5 point scale in each of the following categories:
 - Quality of Content
 - Ease of Navigation
 - Overall Rating

-### Resources are sorted by rating.

 ## Veterinary Web Resources